SmithWillSuffice/ohanga-pai/content/questions/21_powerplays.md

 #### Supplemental Notes

-These scrap notes are important, but I'll give away the sneak peek.
+These scrap notes are important for later, but I'll give away a sneak peek.

 * The <font style="color:#cc66ff">Seizing Government HP</font> has a very interesting Lemma, which is that you really must (I say "must" but I'd be ok with "should") adopt